delmaralmeida/Ruby-Exercises/Classes and Modules/README.md

 - Ex: typing "d6 d8" will roll two dice, 1d6 and 1d8
 - When typing a non-existing dice set the program alerts the user
 - The dice set is based on dice from TTRPG games

+## Birthdate Analysis
+**File:** `birthdate_analysis.rb`
+- This exercise returns information regarding a given brithdate
+- The program asks for an input of year, month and day to output some information
+- For the month input, a user can use a number or text.
+Ex: 01, 1, January.